Steven-Maurice/esilv_api_project/arxiv_project/README.md

 For example, the first object in the provided response indicates that the article with the number "2404.03657v1" has a negative sentiment and keywords related to "video instance segmentation" and "important video understanding".
 The title of the article is "OW-VISCap: Open-World Video Instance Segmentation and Captioning".

 This kind of service can be useful for researchers, publishers, and readers who want to quickly understand the sentiment and key topics of a large number of articles without reading them in full.
 It can also be used to categorize and recommend articles based on user interests.

+## Functions:

+fetch_arxiv_articles: A function that constructs a query URL and fetches articles from the arXiv API.
+It can be used to fetch articles by search query or by specific ID.

+analyze_sentiment: A function that uses VADER to analyze the sentiment of a given text.

+extract_keywords: A function that uses YAKE to extract keywords from a given text.